guigolab/FA-nf/README.md

 * **blastDef**: it attaches a definition to input entries based on BLAST hits
 * **cdSearchHit**: it performs a NCBI CDSearch Hit query
 * **cdSearchFeat**: it performs a NCBI CDSearch Feature query
-* **initDB**: it initialitzes the Database used for gathering data from different analyses and later generating the reports
+* **initDB**: it initialitzes the database used for gathering data from different analyses and later generating the reports.
+Starting inputs are FASTA and GFF files
 * **definition_upload**: it uploads definitions derived from BLAST into the DB
 * **signalP_upload**: it uploads signalP analyses into the DB
 * **targetP_upload**: it uploads targetP analyses into the DB